 Poodles are extremely active, athletic dogs who need plenty of daily exercise and love long walks.
 They're up for adventure and love to stay busy, so it won't be hard to keep them moving.
 Most poodles love to swim, and swimming can be an excellent workout for your curly cutie.
 They also love playing fetch and can get some of that abundant energy out chasing after balls and sticks in the backyard.

-Thanks to their high intelligence and people-pleasing nature, poodles are fairly easy to train and enjoy making their humans happy, the American Kennel Club says.
+Thanks to their high intelligence and people-pleasing nature, poodles are fairly easy to train and enjoy making their humans happy.
 Keep training upbeat and encouraging, with lots of praise and consistency to get your eager-to-please poodle in his groove.
-Relative to other breeds, the poodle is easy to housebreak.
+Relative to other breeds, the poodle is easy to potty train.

 "Humane, reward-based training that focuses on behaviors you like and want will not only help teach the dog what you want, but also help form a stronger bond.
 It also often leads to a dog who enjoys learning and wants to participate in other activities," Hunter Mayer says.
 "Whether it be teaching a simple trick like retrieving a ball, or learning how to lie still while children read to them, poodles can thrive if given the opportunity in a way they enjoy."

-The poodle's friendly temperament and lovable looks eventually caught the attention of members of French nobility and the breed soon became popular throughout Europe.
-Poodles' natural elegance and trainability made them the stars of many European circus acts, the AKC says.
+The poodle's friendly temperament and lovable looks eventually caught the attention of members of French nobility, and the breed soon became popular throughout Europe.
+Poodles' natural elegance and trainability also made them the stars of many European circus acts.
 The standard poodle was eventually bred down to the miniature and toy poodles we also know and love today.
 In fact, the poodle is the only breed with three size classifications.

 - The poodle is the national dog of France despite the breed originating in Germany.
 The French call the breed caniche, which means "duck dog."